bbauska/W3Cx-3of5/README.md

 ### Other examples that mix what we\'ve seen in previous chapters, but this time with a live video stream

-<h4> Applying CSS effects on a video element with a live webcam
+<h4> Applying CSS effects on a video element with a live webcam</h4>

 ![Resulting image of Michel Buffa using his WebCam with css filter effects on live stream](media/image108.jpeg){width="3.0in" height="4.110464785651794in"}